• Skip to primary navigation

 Here’s some guidance for men on what to wear when riding a bike.
 And that’s whether you’re training for a marathon or just switching up your commuting style!

 You finally did it.
-You bought a new bike.
+You made the decision to get fit and bought a new bike.
 Or, you took that old, dusty one out of storage.

 Perhaps you made that classic New Year’s resolution to be healthier and more active.
 Now you’re biking on weekends.
 Or you’re biking to work instead of taking the train.
 Or maybe you signed up for a triathlon.
 Good for you, by the way.

-What to wear biking is the next thing you should consider.
+You might not think it’s important but what to wear while biking is the next thing you should consider.
 Well, the next thing is to make sure you have all of the proper protection (please wear a helmet!).
 But after that, you should certainly consider your outfit.

 You wear a suit to work, you say?
 This doesn’t apply to you?
 Actually, anyone getting on a bike should read on.